Choosing a Python distribution¶

 - It may be somewhat faster that CPython

-Why not use Anaconda?
+Why not use Miniforge?

 - The performance improvement may be insignificant on your project